elastic/crawler/README.md

 ### Configuration

-- [Configuration files](docs/CONFIG.md): Understand the crawler and Elasticsearch YAML configuration files and how both can be leveraged to create a complete configuration.
+- [Configuration files](docs/CONFIG.md): Understand the Open Crawler and Elasticsearch YAML configuration files and how both can be leveraged to create a complete configuration.

 ## Developer guide
 ### Crawler CLI
-The crawler includes a CLI for running and managing crawl jobs, validating configs, and more.
+The Open Crawler includes a CLI for running and managing crawl jobs, validating configs, and more.
 See the [CLI reference](docs/CLI.md) for available commands and usage examples.

 ### Build from source
-You can build and run the crawler locally using the provided setup instructions.
+You can build and run the Open Crawler locally using the provided setup instructions.
 Detailed setup steps, including environment requirements, are in the [Developer Guide](docs/DEVELOPER_GUIDE.md).

 ### Contribute